Approximation for non-smooth functionals of stochastic differential equations with irregular drift: Abstract

 \section{Abstract}

-We find upper bounds for the rate of convergence when the Euler-Maruyama approximation is used in order to compute the expectation of non-smooth functionals of some stochastic differential equations whose diffusion coefficient is constant, whereas the drift coefficient may be very irregular.
-As a by product of our method, we establish the weak order of the Euler-Maruyama approximation for a diffusion processes killed when it leaves an open set.
-We also apply our method to the study of the weak approximation of reflected stochastic differential equations whose drift is H\"older continuous. \\\\ \textbf{2010 Mathematics Subject Classification}: 60H35, 65C05, 65C30\\\\ \textbf{Keywords}: Euler-Maruyama approximation, Irregular drift, Monte Carlo method, Reflected stochastic differential equation, Weak approximation
+This paper aims at developing a systematic study for the weak rate of convergence of the Euler-Maruyama scheme for stochastic differential equations with very irregular drift and constant diffusion coefficients.
+We apply our method to obtain the rates of approximation for the expectation of various non-smooth functionals of both stochastic differential equations and killed diffusion.
+We also apply our method to the study of the weak approximation of reflected stochastic differential equations whose drift is H\"older continuous. \\ \textbf{2010 Mathematics Subject Classification}: 60H35, 65C05, 65C30\\\\ \textbf{Keywords}: Euler-Maruyama approximation, Irregular drift, Monte Carlo method, Reflected stochastic differential equation, Weak approximation